drcircuit/DrCircuitsCanvasLibrary/README.md

 This method returns a random integer between the given min / max values passed to the function.

 # dcl.rect function
-dcl.rect: function(ctx, x, y, width, height, color, lineWidth, lineColor)
+dcl.rect: function(x, y, width, height, color, lineWidth, lineColor, ctx)

 ## Parameters:
-* ctx: The canvas context to draw the rectangle on.
 * x: the x position of the upper left corner of the rectangle
 * y: the y position of the upper left corner of the rectangle
 * width: the width of the rectangle